MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 ### Is the authentication federated or managed?

-If the authentication is federated, then successful sign-ins will be stored in Microsoft Entra ID.
+If the authentication is federated, then successful sign-ins are stored in Microsoft Entra ID.
 The failed sign-ins will be in their Identity Provider (IDP).
-For more information, see [ADFS troubleshooting and event logging](/windows-server/identity/ad-fs/troubleshooting/ad-fs-tshoot-logging).
+For more information, see [AD FS troubleshooting and event logging](/windows-server/identity/ad-fs/troubleshooting/ad-fs-tshoot-logging).

-If the authentication type is managed, (Cloud only, password hash sync (PHS) or pass-through authentication (PTA)), then successful and failed sign-ins will be stored in the Microsoft Entra sign-in logs.
+If the authentication type is managed&ndash;cloud-only, password hash sync (PHS), or pass-through authentication (PTA)&ndash;then successful and failed sign-ins are stored in the Microsoft Entra sign-in logs.

 >[!Note]
 >The [Staged Rollout](/azure/active-directory/hybrid/how-to-connect-staged-rollout) feature allows the tenant domain name to be federated but specific users to be managed.
 Determine if any users are members of this group.